intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/3-encoder.md

 ---
-title: Encoder (EN16, EF44)
-description: Change the encoder to relative, buttons to toggle and potmeters to different range
+title: "Customizing Encoders"
+description: "About Encoder Modes and more for EN16 and EF44."
+slug: editor-103-encoder
 ---

 import ImageLightbox from '@site/src/general-layout-components/ImageLightbox';